Skip to main content

 Request Information

-Why minor in criminal justice?
+Why minor in Criminal Justice?

 From enforcing the law to protecting your community to advocating on behalf of victims, criminal justice opens the door to a world of opportunities.
 A minor in this dynamic field puts you on the front lines of public safety and justice.